Dale E. Klein

-Dale E. Klein was the Chairman of the United States Nuclear Regulatory Commission under Presidents George W. Bush and Barack Obama.
-He served as Chairman from his July 1, 2006 until May 13, 2009.
+Dale E. Klein was the chairman of the United States Nuclear Regulatory Commission under Presidents George W. Bush and Barack Obama.
+He served as chairman from his July 1, 2006 until May 13, 2009.
 He then served as a Commissioner on the same body from May 13, 2009 until his resignation on March 29, 2010.
 He was the 13th chairman of the Nuclear Regulatory Commission.

 Klein has a history of political donations to Republican candidates, including George W. Bush, Rick Perry, John Cornyn, and John McCain.

+In 2025, Klein was elected to the National Academy of Engineering.